phflot/multimodal_cam_calib/README.md

 Example python routines for multimodal camera calibration and image acquisition of our paper *"Multimodal Data Acquisition at SARS-CoV-2 Drive
 Through Screening Centers: Setup Description and Experiences in Saarland, Germany."* and classes to read the hdf5 data from our recordings.
 The project website can be found [here](http://www.snnu.uni-saarland.de/covid19/).
-We use a 4x13 circular calibration board with 1.5cm circle diameter and which is printed and glued onto a metal plate with the same pattern cutout.
+We use a 4x13 circular calibration board with 1.5cm circle diameter which is printed and glued onto a metal plate with the same pattern cutout.
 After heating, the pattern is visible in RGB, NIR and thermal cameras:

 ![Fig1](img/fig1.jpg)